 Diarrhea May Be a Sign of Anxiety

-It's impossible to deny the effects of anxiety on your body's gastrointestinal system.
-One of the most interesting aspects of diarrhea is that it can actually be a sign that you're suffering from anxiety - not just a symptom of that anxiety.
+It is impossible to deny the effects of anxiety and/or stress on your body's gastrointestinal system.
+One of the most interesting aspects of diarrhea is that it can actually be a sign that you are suffering from anxiety - not just a symptom of that anxiety.

 Why Does Anxiety Cause Diarrhea?

 Many of the exact causes of anxiety and its symptoms are still being determined.
 However, the main reason that anxiety-induced diarrhea occurs is because of the way the body is reacting to the "fight or flight" system.
 The “fight or flight” system occurs whenever your body perceives danger, whether real or not.